 Pros and Cons of Kubernetes

-The K8s in essence is a great abstraction tool: there is no need to think deeply about technologies, hardware resources, or its maintenance, etc. Let’s look a bit deeper.
+The K8s in essence is a great abstraction tool: there is no need to think deeply about technologies, hardware resources, or their maintenance, etc. Let’s look a bit deeper.

 +Abstraction from hardware